spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/datasources/index.md

 ## Datasource types

-There are a few common Datasources that are available in UI library as separate packages
+There are a few common Datasources that are available in UI library as separate packages:

-- [inline](/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-inline.html) — Allows passing data along with the configuration of the Datasource.
+- [Inline](/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-inline.html) - allows passing data along with the configuration of the Datasource.
-- [inline.table](/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-inline-table.html) — Allows passing transformed for the table format data along with the configuration of the Datasource
+- [Inline.table](/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-inline-table.html) - allows passing transformed for the table format data along with the configuration of the Datasource
-- [http](/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-http.html) — Allows fetching data from URL via HTTP configured in the configuration of the Datasource.
+- [HTTP](/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-http.html) - allows fetching data from URL via HTTP configured in the configuration of the Datasource.
 HTTP Datasource supports caching strategy (see [Cache](/docs/marketplace/dev/front-end/ui-components-library/cache/)) that may be configured via config and used before the request is made when applicable.